 From looking at videos on places like YouTube you’d be forgiven for thinking that you can fly a model in a handful of minutes, but what you don’t see is the months and months of practice and failures.

 Choosing the right model to learn to fly with is a huge part of starting out successfully and most of the pilots I see annoyed by the hobby tried to learn on a scale warbird like a Spitfire or T-28.
 Those models have scaled down versions of aeroplanes that are designed to be fast, nimble, respond quickly and aggressively.
 The smaller versions are designed to have a lot of those tendencies calmed down somewhat but can still be a handful so make for poor first choices for most.

-The vast majority of new pilots can benefit from a ‘trainer’ style model that can take the abuse, crashes, mishaps and landings that a new pilot will subject a model too.
-Once you’ve got the hang of a trainer and can take off, perform the basics and land reliably then a more scale plane can be closer to a reality.
+The vast majority of new pilots can benefit from a ‘trainer’ style model that can take the abuse, crashes, mishaps, and landings that a new pilot will subject a model too.
+Once you’ve got the hang of a trainer and can take off, perform the basics and land reliably then a more scale plane can be closer to reality.